netgroup-polito/VPNaaS/README.md

 ```

 We also need to expose the exporter (no pun intended) through a service, so that the Prometheus operator can access it, by running `kubectl apply -f exporter_service.yaml`.

+`kubectl apply -f servicemonitor.yaml` will now deploy the service monitor that is used by the Prometheus operator to harvest our metrics.